 Our approach to development and land use approvals is collaborative.
 We often work with other development consultants such as planners, engineers, environmental consultants, transportation consultants, architects and economic consultants.
 Our representation often commences with a concept proposed for vacant land and continues through the issuance of building permits and certificates of occupancy.
 The attorneys who practice in this area are familiar with all aspects of approvals and permitting of a project, including environmental permitting (local, state and federal), governmental lobbying, historic preservation requirements, tax and other incentive programs, administrative proceedings and land use litigation.

-We handle projects of all types and sizes, including mixed-use developments, high-rise developments, wetland permitting, marina permitting, utility plants, landfills, resource recovery facilities and biomedical waste facilities.
+We handle projects of all types and sizes, including mixed-use developments, high-rise developments, wetland permitting, marina permitting, golf course conversions, utility plants, landfills, resource recovery facilities and biomedical waste facilities.
 In addition to our services that relate to the permitting of projects, we have experience in administrative and civil litigation in state and federal tribunals, at both the trial and appellate levels, on behalf of clients related to environmental and zoning issues.